ApayRus/EngEasy-content/pages/lessons/27-present-continuous-household/en.md

 she is making tea.
 The boy is sitting under the table with his pet.
 I am putting milk and an egg on the table.
-Are you making coffee for your brother?
+You are making coffee for your brother.
 He is not sitting on the chair. he is sitting on the sofa.
 She is looking for a spoon in the kitchen.